nativefier/nativefier/API.md

 --tray [start-in-tray]
 ```

-Application will stay as an icon in the system tray.
+*[New in 7.5.0]* Application will stay as an icon in the system tray.
 Prevents application from being closed from clicking the window close button.

 When the optional argument `start-in-tray` is provided, i.e. the application is started using `--tray start-in-tray`, the main window will not be shown on first start.